microcks/microcks-quarkus/README.md

 The local URL exposed by the Microcks container Http port is automatically stored into the `quarkus.microcks.default.http` property.
 Microcks container also exposes a gRPC URL for gRPC services, it is store into the `quarkus.microcks.default.grpc` property.
-For convenient usage of the Quarkus gRPC client, we also provide `quarkus.microcks.default.grpc.host` and `quarkus.microcks.default.grpc.port` properties.
+For convenient usage of the Quarkus gRPC client or other libraries, we also provide `quarkus.microcks.default.http.host`, `quarkus.microcks.default.http.port`, `quarkus.microcks.default.grpc.host` and `quarkus.microcks.default.grpc.port` properties.

 Exposed URL is visible in the Quarkus startup logs: